What to Pack on Your B&R Bike Trip

 A decent pair of tennis shoes work well (click here to see women’s options and click here for men’s) but running shoes, which have flexible soles, will cause your feet to go numb.
 Otherwise, if you have your own clip-in cycling shoes, be sure to bring your own pedals, which your guides can mount for you.

 And a quick word of advice—if you’ve only worn clip-in shoes during spin class, it’s best to try them on a real bike outdoors.
 You’ll be glad to have mastered the art of clipping in/out while in motion before setting out on your B&R trip.

 You never know what the weather will bring, from the odd sprinkle to a gust of wind, so I always have a light jacket on hand.
-I’m fond of my Sugoi jacket (available for both men and women), which offers wind and water resistance; plus, it really pops at night with its reflective details.
+I’m fond of my SUGOi Zap bike jacket (which is also available for women), which offers wind and water resistance; plus, it really pops at night with its reflective details.

 Regulate your temperature with merino wool layers which are both lightweight and anti-stink…perfect for the road.
-I prefer Icebreaker’s long-sleeved base layers or jackets.
+I prefer the long-sleeved base layers or jackets from Icebreaker.

 Cut the glare of the sun and protect your eyes from dust and dirt.
 We love the technical capabilities of Rudy Project sunglasses, designed for the rigours of cycling.
 They can also do prescription lenses.

 Hitting that century ride and need a playlist to keep you going?
 These wireless headphones won’t get in the way of your helmet, and bone conduction means you can still hear what’s going on around you.

 These are optional, but consider bringing a pair of cycling gloves to protect your hands from vibration on the road.
 Sugoi has some great ones.